neuraloperator/neuraloperator/README.rst

 Building documentation
 -----------------------
-The HTML for our documentation website is built using `sphinx`.
-The documentation is built from inside the ``./doc`` folder.
+The HTML for our documentation website is built using ``sphinx``.
+The documentation is built from inside the ``doc`` folder.
 To build:

 .. code::

    cd doc
    make html